ajitrajasekharan/unsupervised_NER/README.md

  Run
  ./setup.sh

  _this will install and load all 5 microservices.
-When done _(assuming all goes well)_ should display the output of a test query_
+When done (assuming all goes well) it should display the output of a test query_

  ### Step 2.
 Install POS service
  _**(this can be skipped if we only require specific phrases to be tagged)**_